 - High-Impact LSIs LSIs are classified as high impact based on criteria such as size, importance for the economy, cross-border activities and business model.
 An LSI that is considered to be an SNCI as per CRR II cannot be designated as a high-impact LSI unless it is the largest LSI in a jurisdiction where all the LSIs are classified as SNCIs.
 The identification exercise for high-impact LSIs is performed annually and the list of High-impact LSIs is published on the ECB's website. - High-risk LSIs LSIs are classified as high risk based on a risk assessment and on their compliance with capital and leverage requirements.
 The classification method translates the risk profile, business model or size of LSIs into multiple levels of supervisory engagement (in terms of frequency, scope and depth of supervisory assessment).
 The update of the SREP assessment is carried out annually for each LSI, a comprehensive assessment every year or every second or third year, depending on the categorization of the credit institution.

-The Croatian National Bank conducts SREP assessments for less significant supervised entities and less significant supervised groups in line with the SSM SREP methodology of the European Central Bank for less significant institutions and the assessment is performed in line with the EBA-Guidelines.
+The Croatian National Bank conducts SREP assessments for less significant supervised entities and less significant supervised groups in line with the SSM SREP methodology of the European Central Bank for less significant institutions; the assessment is performed in line with the EBA Guidelines.
 In addition, the Croatian National Bank applies its own methodology in the process of determining additional regulatory capital to cover unexpected losses for risks specific to the domestic banking system, for inadequate management systems or for other circumstances indicating significant supervisory concern.
 Documented summary of the overall SREP assessment is produced at least annually, regardless of the institution's impact classification.
-Comprehensive assessment is conducted with a minimum frequency that depends on the institution's impact classification - in the case of HI-LSIs, a multi-year SREP approach applies.
-This multi-year approach allows the supervisor to tailor for each year the depth of the analysis of each risk which may be assessed either via comprehensive SREP assessment (the risk level, risk control and the relevant material subcategories are assessed) or via less granular base SREP assessment (the analysis only at the level of the risk category).
-In the case of non-HI LSIs, a comprehensive SREP assessment including all material risks is required at least every three years or earlier, as decided by supervisor and taking into account the risk profile of the institution.
-Application of the multi-year approach is possible for non-HI LSIs as well.
+A comprehensive assessment is conducted with a minimum frequency that depends on the institution's impact classification and in line with the rules of the multi-year SREP approach.
+This multi-year approach allows the supervisor to tailor for each year the depth of the analysis of each risk which may be assessed either via comprehensive SREP assessment (the risk level, risk control and the relevant material subcategories are assessed) or via a less granular base SREP assessment (the analysis only at the level of the risk category).
+In the case of non-HI LSIs, a comprehensive SREP assessment including all material risks is required at least every three years or earlier, as decided by the supervisor and taking into account the risk profile of the institution.

-In relation to recovery planning as an important input in the assessment of internal governance and controls within SREP, and for the purpose of determining eligibility of credit institutions to draw up recovery plans under simplified obligations.
-Croatian National Bank has in its internal methodology, in accordance with Article 1 paragraph 3 of the Commission Delegated Regulation (EU) 2019/348 of 25 October 2018 supplementing Directive 2014/59/EU of the European Parliament and of the Council with regard to regulatory technical standards specifying the criteria for assessing the impact of an institution's failure on financial markets, on other institutions and on funding conditions, set adequate quantitative threshold.
+In relation to recovery planning as an important input in the assessment of internal governance and controls within SREP, and for the purpose of determining eligibility of credit institutions to draw up recovery plans under simplified obligations, the Croatian National Bank has in its internal methodology, in accordance with Article 1 paragraph (3) of Commission Delegated Regulation (EU) 2019/348 of 25 October 2018 supplementing Directive 2014/59/EU of the European Parliament and of the Council with regard to regulatory technical standards specifying the criteria for assessing the impact of an institution's failure on financial markets, on other institutions and on funding conditions, set an adequate quantitative threshold.